Easy Homemade Stainless Steel Cleaner With Vinegar

 Keep the oil and two of the rags or cloths to the side for now – you don’t need these right this second.

-To use your homemade stainless steel cleaner, first, shake well to combine the oil and vinegar.
-Next, simply spray down any stainless steel surfaces that you want to clean.
-Leave it to soak for a few seconds, before wiping with the soft cotton cloth or rag.
+To use your homemade stainless steel cleaner, first, shake well to combine the essential oil and vinegar.
+Next, spray down any surfaces that you want to clean.
+Leave the solution to soak for a few seconds, before wiping with the soft cotton cloth or rag.

-Back to the cleaning!
-My top tip is to follow the grain of your stainless steel as you are cleaning.
 If you are wondering what this grain is, then you might be surprised to hear that stainless steel has a wood-like grain to it.
-If you look really closely at your stainless steel object, you should be able to see some faint lines running along the steel.
+If you look really closely at the steel, you should be able to see some faint lines running along it.
 Once you’ve found them, that’s the direction to follow when you are wiping.

 Wiping against the grain makes it easier for dirt and grease to build up in the grain.
 Over time, this will decrease the shine of your stainless steel.
 This is not what we want to achieve so go with that grain!

-Now that you’ve used the stainless steel cleaner, you next want to make that steel shine!
+Once your surfaces are clean, you want to make that steel shine!
 Everyone swears by using baby oil for this purpose, however, baby oil is a mineral oil that’s made from petroleum.
-I like to avoid using fossil fuel products when cleaning my kitchen thank you very much.
+I like to avoid using fossil fuel products when cleaning my kitchen, thank you very much.

 Thankfully, natural oils such as olive oil or coconut oil do the job effectively, without any need to involve the oil and gas industry.
 All you have to do is apply a small amount of olive or coconut oil to your steel, and then, taking the clean dry cloth or rag, work the oil into the surface.
 Keep buffing until the streaks and stains disappear (and they will, I promise!).